Allan-Perez/glasgow-rocketry/_staff_members/lauren.md

 image_path: /assets/img/members/lauren.jpg
 twitter: CloudCannonApp
 blurb: |
-  The Ground Infrastructure Team are developing a launch railsystem that enables the trajectory of the rocket to beaccurately set and that will also provide stability during thefirst few seconds of flight.
-Hello, I'm Lauren, a Mechanical Engineering student at theUniversity of Glasgow.
-When I'm not studying, you'll probably find me playing either Squash, Golf or Badminton.
+  Lauren is a fourth year Mechanical Engineering student.
+When she is not studying, you will probably find her playing either Squash, Golf or Badminton.
 ---